-We, at Himalaya Land Treks, provide you with all the necessary facilities in this tour.
+We, at Himalaya Land Treks, provide you with all the necessary facilities for this tour.
 Our company provides you with nice transportation and the best accommodations during the trek.
-We also provide experienced guide and manage all the passes and permits for you.
+We also provide you with an experienced guide and manage all the passes and permits.

 You will arrive at Kathmandu where a Himalaya Land Treks’ representative will welcome you and take you to our hotel.
 You will meet the guide and make a schedule for the tour.
 After that, you will have a light meal and go shopping.
 If time permits, you can also go for short sightseeing around the Kathmandu valley.
 Overnight stay at Kathmandu.